 Ready for some tough love?
 We’re asking the six hard questions which may be just what you need to turn your dating life around.

 Why am I still single?

-If you’re a guy looking for a commitment, it’s a question that gets harder and harder to answer with time.
+If you’re a guy looking for commitment (hello Mr Right!), it’s a question that gets harder and harder to answer with time.
 You’re meeting guys.
 You’re going on actual dates, outside the house, with clothes and everything.
-But, just like buying property in the city, it seems like meeting a decent guy to settle down with is moving further and further out of reach.
+But, just like buying property in the city, it seems like meeting a decent guy to settle down with, is moving further and further out of reach.

 OK gents.
 Time for a little tough love.
 For all the single guys out there, here are some hard questions — and hard answers — on why your dating life might be more of a sinking ship than smooth sailing.